pauloelias/gatsby-tailwind-emotion-starter/README.md

   Tailwind + Emotion Gatsby Starter
 </h1>

 Kick off your project with this bare-bones Tailwind CSS + Emotion starter for Gatsby.
-This starter ships with the packages and configuruation files you need to get hit the ground running on your next Tailwind CSS project.
+This starter ships with the packages and configuration files you need to get hit the ground running on your next Tailwind CSS project.

+## 📝 Notes

+Andrew Welch wrote a terrific article about this setup over on his blog, ["Using Tailwind CSS with Gatsby, React & Emotion Styled Components"](https://nystudio107.com/blog/using-tailwind-css-with-gatsby-react-emotion-styled-components).
+The only difference between this starter and Andrew's writeup is I have not included [stylelint](https://stylelint.io) as of this release.

+If you prefer to use a [Gatsby Theme](https://www.gatsbyjs.org/docs/themes/what-are-gatsby-themes/) instead of a [Gatsby Starter](https://www.gatsbyjs.org/docs/starters/), Jordi Talens has an [excellent theme](https://github.com/talensjr/gatsby-theme-tailwindcss) that you can layer on with other Gatsby themes.

 ## 💄 Demo